 10 Subjects

-[Editor’s note: number unknown / guess currently; need research]

 The number of subjects used in the experiment is extremely important.

-[Editor’s note: These are the results from NTT.
-Please check their contribution to VQEG: VQEG_3DTV_2011_037_Performance Evaluation of 3D Assessment Methods(NTT).doc] The number of required test shall vary depending on the subjective test methodology.
-24 subjects must be used for experiments conducted in a controlled environment.
-This means that after subject screening, every stimulus must be rated by at least 24 subjects.
+The number of required test shall vary depending on the subjective test methodology.
+Twenty eight (28) subjects must be used for experiments conducted in a controlled environment.
+This means that after subject screening, every stimulus must be rated by at least 28 subjects.
 In case of the methodology ACR, the number of participant need to rise to 28 for enabling same CI size as in a 2D test with 24 participants.
+See [b- Kawano] for more information.

 Fewer subjects may be used for pilot studies, to indicate trending.
 Such studies must be clearly labeled as being pilot studies.